EDUCBA Logo

 Architecture of Arunachaleswara Temple

-• The Hindu temple dedicated to the deity Shiva, known as the Arunachaleswara Temple or Annamalaiyar Temple, is located at the base of Arunachala hill in the town of Tiruvannamalai in Tamil Nadu, India.
+• The Hindu temple dedicated to the deity Shiva, known as the Arunachaleswara Temple or Annamalaiyar Temple, is located at the base of Arunachala Hill in the town of Tiruvannamalai in Tamil Nadu, India.
 The temple complex covers 10 hectares (25 acres) and is one of the largest in India.
 It houses four gateway towers known as gopurams.
-The tallest is the eastern tower, with 11 stories and a height of 66 meters (216 feet), making it one of the tallest temple towers in India.
+The eastern tower has 11 stories and a height of 66 meters (216 feet), making it one of the tallest temple towers in India.
 The temple has numerous shrines, with those of Arunachalesvara and Unnamulai Amman being the most prominent.

-• The temple has several inscriptions from the Chola period, and a granite wall around the complex was also built during the same period.
-The present masonry structure was set up by the Vijayanagara rulers during the 16th century, while later expansions are attributed to the Madurai Nayaks.
+• The temple has several inscriptions from the Chola period and a granite wall around the complex was also built during the same period.
+The Vijayanagara rulers set up the present masonry structure during the 16th century, while later expansions are attributed to the Madurai Nayaks.
 The Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu maintains and administers the temple.

 • The temple is the most prominent landmark and one of the most visited tourist sites in the city.
 It is one of the most prominent Shiva temples in South India and has influenced temple architecture over the centuries.
 It is one of the 275 Paadal Petra Sthalams, where the four most revered Nayanars (Saivite saints) of the 7th–8th century CE have glorified the temple with their songs in Tevaram.